compor/Pedigree/README.md

 -   [cmake-utils][9]
     Used for supporting the `cmake`-based build system.
 Using `git clone --recursive` should take care of everything.
+-   [sanitizers-cmake][12]
+    Used to provide support for sanitizers.
+Although the subproject is required for successful configuration, its use is optional.

 ### Optional